RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions  1.md

 D. Social engineering attacks
 Answer: A.

 Event monitoring tools can help detect external hacking efforts by tracking and reporting on common hack-related activity, such as repeated failed login attempts and scanning.

 It is unlikely that these tools could predict physical device theft; they could, of course, report on a device that is no longer connected to the environment after it has been removed by noting a lack of event activity, but that’s not quite the same thing.
 Event monitoring tools don’t aid in data classification/categorization; egress monitoring and digital rights management tools might provide that function, though.
 Social engineering attacks are mostly transparent to the majority of logical tools (the exception being social engineering efforts combined with IT traffic, such as phishing, which might be detected by email filters and sophisticated firewalls).

-### Question # 60 - Event monitoring tools (security information and event management [SIEM]/security information management [SIM]/security event management [SEM]) can aid in which of the following efforts?
+### [important] Question # 60 - Event monitoring tools (security information and event management [SIEM]/security information management [SIM]/security event management [SEM]) can aid in which of the following efforts?
 A. Detecting untrained personnel
 B. Predicting system outages
 C. Sending alerts for conflicts of interest
 D. Enforcing mandatory vacation
 Answer: B.

-Event monitoring tools can be used to predict system outages by noting decreases in performance; repeated performance issues can be an indicator a device is failing.
+[important] **Event monitoring tools can be used to predict system outages by noting decreases in performance; repeated performance issues can be an indicator a device is failing**.
 While an event monitoring tool might be able to detect a user who continually conducts unproductive activity or fails to complete certain functions, it is impossible to determine if the source of the problem is lack of training.
 These tools in no way serve to detect conflict of interest or enforce mandatory vacation, which are managerial/administrative controls.

 ### Question # 61 - Event monitoring tools (security information and event management [SIEM]/security information management [SIM]/security event management [SEM]) can aid in which of the following efforts?
 A. Reducing workload for production personnel